CD-ROM histories

 1989-02-16 13:59:48

-The first interactive CD-companion: Beethoven's Symphony No. 9
+The first multimedia companion: Beethoven's Symphony No. 9

-The "Companion to Beethoven's Symphony No. 9" is a landmark CD-ROM from The Voyager Company, celebrated for its pioneering use of HyperCard software.
-This early Voyager project combined a printed score, a high-quality recording by the Vienna Philharmonic, and in-depth commentary by UCLA professor Robert Winter.
-With HyperCard, users could explore the symphony’s musical, cultural, and historical context in a non-linear fashion, navigating through different sections of the symphony, individual instrument parts, and textual commentary.
+The “Companion to Beethoven’s Symphony No. 9,” produced by The Voyager Company, combined a printed score, a high-quality recording by the Vienna Philharmonic, and commentary by Robert Winter.
+Built using HyperCard, it allowed users to navigate the symphony non-linearly, moving between musical passages, individual instrument parts, and contextual analysis.
 The success of this project paved the way for similar ventures, including a companion to Stravinsky's "The Rite of Spring".

 1989-04-01 13:12:40

-Originally released in 1988 on floppy disks, "The Manhole" was re-released in 1989 on CD-ROM for the Macintosh, becoming the first computer game in the CD-ROM format.
+Originally released in 1988 on floppy disks, "The Manhole" was re-released in 1989 on CD-ROM for the Macintosh.
 Created by brothers Rand and Robyn Miller and published by Activision, the game was hailed as the first fully interactive storybook for personal computers, aimed at children.
 It featured non-linear exploration of a fantasy world filled with secrets, puzzles, and Easter eggs.
 The original black-and-white version was distributed on five floppy disks, but as Activision enhanced the game with color, music, and video, CD-ROM became necessary, replacing what would have been over 450 floppy disks.

 1989-04-14 07:44:26